Category:503 bridge approach slabs

 - 6 503.6 Maintenance Activities

-503.1 New and Replacement Bridges on Major Roads
+503.1 New and Replacement Bridges on Major Routes

-503.2 New and Replacement Bridges on Minor Roads
+503.2 New and Replacement Bridges on Minor and Low Volume Routes

 The contractor will be given the option of constructing either subclass of slab in accordance with the bridge standard drawings.
 (Note: asphalt is considered a subclass slab since it is similarly associated with the first 20 ft. adjacent to the bridge ends where it is thickened, crowned and placed on a specifically prepared subgrade for improved drainage).

-The concrete approach pavement shown on Standard Plan 504.00 is not to be used with the Bridge Approach Slab (Minor Road).
+The concrete approach pavement shown on Standard Plan 504.00 is not to be used with the Bridge Approach Slab (Minor).

 |Contractor Selected Pavement Type*||Contractor Option: